Persistent Identifiers

 Click "Save" before navigating away from the page when both minting and removing PIDs.

-You can batch edit PIDs from the Items page.
-Select the items with PIDs you wish to edit via the checkboxes, then choose "Edit Selected" before pressing "Go."
+You can batch-edit PIDs from the Items page.
+Select the items you wish to edit, then proceed to the batch-editing screen.

-Near the bottom of the Batch Edit Items screen, you should see a Persistent Identifiers row.
-Here, you can mint or remove PIDs for all selected items.
-If you are batch editing other fields and would like PIDs to remain unaffected, you can select "[no action]".
+Near the bottom of the screen, you should see a Persistent Identifiers row.
+Here, you can "mint" or "remove" PIDs for all selected items.
+If you are batch-editing other fields and would like PIDs to remain unaffected, you can select "[no action]".

 When you have made all desired edits, click "Save" in the upper right corner.